written by: Julie Borgmann, Executive Director

 One of my least favorite arrivals in May are the biting insects; mosquitos, deer flies and horseflies.
 Since the swallows set up house in my barn, I rarely see any of these pests.
 Both the male and female swallows incubate the eggs and feed the young.
 I love seeing them bring a big fat horsefly to the nest and drop it into the hatchings’ mouths.
 During their May to August stay, they will raise two broods, averaging 4-5 eggs.

 Barn swallows can live an average of 4 years.
 They are found across a widespread region of North America.
 Sadly, their numbers in the upper Midwest, like most passerines, are dwindling.
-Use of pesticides, destruction of habitat, collisions with windows, and cats are all threats to their survival.
+Use of pesticides for pests, destruction of habitat, collisions with windows, and cats are all threats to their survival.

 I am never quite sure if the swallows who return are last year’s parents, last year’s young birds, or new swallows who are recycling the nest.
 I am overjoyed at their return, knowing they will entertain me with their acrobatic flight and keep the barn area pest-free for my horses.
 I greet their cinnamon colored faces, perched on the rafters, every time I walk into the barn.
 They are my favorite summer visitors.